Diego999/SelfSent/README.md

 # SelfAttentiveSentenceEmbedding
-Implementation in Tensorflow of https://arxiv.org/abs/1703.03130
+Implementation in Tensorflow of [A Structured Self-attentive Sentence Embedding](https://arxiv.org/abs/1703.03130) with the sentiment analysis task.